becloudway/iot-in-the-cloud-workshop/guided/love-note-extended/README.md

 ### Step 2

-Now let's open `./fs/init.js` in your favorite code editor.
-So that we can start coding.
+Lets open `./fs/init.js` in your favorite code editor, so that we can start coding.

 When you open the file it should have the following content: